antarctica/lantern/docs/data-model.md

 - `Item.resource_access` returns a local access type enumeration value by parsing any resource permissions set in optional [Administrative Metadata](#item-administrative-metadata)

-### Catalogue items

-Catalogue Items (`lantern.models.item.catalogue.ItemCatalogue`) are tightly coupled to the Data Catalogue and its user interface.
-Features include:

-- properties organised under classes for each UI tab (including logic to determine whether a tab should be shown)
-- local enums mapping Record properties to UI values for improved readability
-- a `render()` method to output an HTML page for each item
-- classes (`lantern.models.item.catalogue.distributions`) for processing distribution options for the catalogue UI
-- an item summary implementation (`lantern.models.item.catalogue.elements.ItemSummaryCatalogue`)

-#### Catalogue item limitations

-> [!WARNING]
-> This section is Work in Progress (WIP) and may not be complete/accurate.

-Supported properties (references not normative or exhaustive):

-- `file_identifier`
-- `file_revision`
-- `hierarchy_level`
-- `metadata.date_stamp`
-- `metadata.metadata_standard.name`
-- `metadata.metadata_standard.version`
-- `metadata.constraints[type='usage', restriction_code='licence']` (only where a `href` is included)
-- `reference_system_info`
-- `identification.citation.title`
-- `identification.citation.dates`
-- `identification.citation.edition`
-- `identification.citation.contacts` ('author' and single 'point of contact' roles only, excludes `contact.position`)
-- `identification.citation.series`
-- `identification.citation.identifiers[namespace='doi']`
-- `identification.citation.identifiers[namespace='isbn']`
-- `identification.citation.identifiers[namespace='alias.data.bas.ac.uk']`
-- `identification.abstract`
-- `identification.aggregations` (only as below)
-  - 'part of' (items in collections)
-  - item and collection cross-references
-  - supersedes (not 'superseded by')
-  - 'one side of' (physical maps only)
-  - 'opposite side of' (physical maps only)
-- `identification.constraints[type='usage', restriction_code='licence']`
-- `identification.maintenance`
-- `identification.extent` (single bounding temporal and geographic bounding box extent only)
-- `identification.other_citation_details`
-- `identification.graphic_overviews` ('overview' image only)
-- `identification.spatial_resolution`
-- `identification.supplemental_information` ('physical_size_*' and 'admin_meta' KV's only)
-- `data_quality.lineage.statement`
-- `data_quality.domain_consistency`
-- `distribution.distributor.format` (`format` and `href` only)
-- `distribution.distributor.transfer_option` (except `online_resource.protocol`)
-- [Administrative Metadata](#item-administrative-metadata) (in trusted contexts only)

-Unsupported properties (references not normative or exhaustive):

-- `identification.purpose` (except as used in ItemSummaries)
-- `identification.citation.identifiers` (except `'doi'`, `'isbn'`, `'alias.data.bas.ac.uk'` namespaces)

-Intentionally omitted properties (references not normative or exhaustive):

-- `*.character_set` (not useful to end-users, present in underlying record)
-- `*.language` (not useful to end-users, present in underlying record)
-- `*.online_resource.protocol` (not useful to end-users, present in underlying record)
-- `*.constraints[type='access']` (not trustworthy, see [Item Access](#item-access-levels))
-- `distribution.distributor` (not useful to end-users)

-### Special catalogue items

-To support more complex use-cases `ItemCatalogue` subclasses can be used to implement special handling for items.

-Special catalogue items classes MUST implement a public `matches` class method returning a boolean indicating whether the special class applies to a given Record.

-Suitable logic needs to be implemented where Records are processed into items to call these `matches` methods to determine which Catalogue Item class or subclass to use.

-#### Physical map items

-Physical maps are represented by a trio of Records, one per side plus a third Record for the overall map itself.
-Aggregations are used to associate the records together with the local 'physicalReverseOf' aggregation association (`lantern.lib.metadata_library.models.record.enums.AggregationAssociationCode.PHYSICAL_REVERSE_OF`) and local 'paperMap' aggregation initiative (`lantern.lib.metadata_library.models.record.enums.AggregationInitiativeCode.PAPER_MAP`).

-Records for each side processed as typical Catalogue Items.
-The overall Record is processed by the `lantern.models.item.catalogue.special.physical_map.ItemCataloguePhysicalMap` class, distinguished by:

-- using the local 'paperMapProduct' hierarchy level (`lantern.lib.metadata_library.models.record.enums.HierarchyLevelCode.PAPER_MAP_PRODUCT`)
-- including at least one aggregation for a map side ('isComposedOf' association, 'paperMap' initiative)

-The physical map class includes overloaded versions of some tabs to overload selected properties that should aggregate values from each side (for example spatial resolution (scale)).

-A general convention determines whether a single common value is shown, or multiple values labelled for each side:

-- if the values in each side are the same they are ignored and the value from the overall Record is shown
-- if different, values for each side are shown - the value from the overall Record is ignored

-### Public website search items

-Public website search items (`lantern.models.item.public_website.ItemWebsiteSearch`) are used to include items in the [BAS Public Website](https://www.bas.ac.uk) global search.
-Search items are limited to the properties needed to describe an item within these search results.
-A sync API aggregates these search items across the different catalogues used in BAS for harvesting by the Public Website.

-This sync API defines:

-- a JSON Schema for the content of these items
-- additional properties required to identify the source system of each item, whether it should be marked as deleted, etc.

-This schema and requirements are implicitly implemented within this class.
-Other features include:

-- selecting the most relevant date for the item (revision > publication > creation)
-- selecting the most suitable description for the item (purpose > abstract)
-- determining whether an item should be marked as removed/deleted (based item maintenance info)

 ### Item super-types

 Item types (set by their underlying Record's `hierarchy_level` property) can be sorted into two broad 'super-types':